webcoyote/mcp-server-motherduck/README.md

 ### Prerequisites for DuckDB

 - No prerequisites.
-The MCP server will create an in-memory database on-the-fly
+The MCP server can create an in-memory database on-the-fly
 - Or connect to an existing local DuckDB database file

 See [Connect To Local DuckDB](#connect-to-local-duckdb).